University at Buffalo: "UB 2020" strategic plan

-Started in 2004 under President John B. Simpson, UB 2020 was a strategic planning initiative to develop and implement a vision for the university over the subsequent 15 years.
+Started in 2004 under President John B. Simpson, UB 2020 was a strategic planning and expansion initiative to develop and implement a vision for the university over the subsequent 15 years.
 The centerpiece of UB 2020 was to add about 10,000 more students, 750 faculty members and 600 staff, increasing the size of the university by about 40 percent.
 UB 2020 also recognized the university's contribution to the surrounding region.
 The most recent estimates of UB's impact on the local and regional economies of Western New York report approximately $1.7 billion are brought into the local economy from the presence of UB.
 This figure is also expected to rise by 40 percent, corresponding with UB's institutional growth.

 One of the keys to helping UB achieve the goals of the UB 2020 plan, proponents said, was the passage of S2020 and A2020, known as the UB 2020 Flexibility and Economic Growth Act, by the New York State Legislature.
 On June 3, 2009, the State Senate passed S2020 and sent the bill to the Assembly for their consideration.

 UB student Silvana D'Ettorre introduces President Barack Obama at a speech given in Alumni Arena in 2013.

 The current president, Satish K. Tripathi, continued his vocal support of UB 2020 and has been actively engaging in campus-wide discussion on the proposed tuition increases introduced by the bill.